zzzprojects/learn-orm/tutorials/flee/getting-started.md

 **Flee** stands for Fast Lightweight Expression Evaluator.
 It is a lightweight NuGet library that works as an expression parser and evaluator for the .NET framework.

  - It allows you to compute the value of string expressions at runtime.
- - It uses a custom compiler, strongly-typed expression language, and lightweight codegen to compile expressions directly to IL.
+ - It uses a custom compiler, strongly typed expression language, and lightweight codegen to compile expressions directly to IL.
  - This means that expression evaluation is extremely fast and efficient.

 ## Features